Autoimmune Hepatitis

 Treatment

-Doctors treat autoimmune hepatitis with medicines that suppress your immune system, most often corticosteroids—prednisone or prednisolone—with or without azathioprine.
+Doctors treat autoimmune hepatitis with medicines that suppress your immune system, most often corticosteroids and immunosuppressants.
 These medicines may cause side effects.
 If autoimmune hepatitis leads to liver failure or liver cancer, you may need a liver transplant.

 Eating, Diet, & Nutrition